awsdocs/amazon-sns-developer-guide/doc_source/verify-sample-application-pipelines.md

    The stored attributes are displayed\.

-## Step 2: To Verify the Execution of the Event Storage and Backup Pipeline<a name="verify-execution-event-storage-backup-pipeline"></a>
+## Step 2: To verify the execution of the event storage and backup pipeline<a name="verify-execution-event-storage-backup-pipeline"></a>

 1. Sign in to the [Amazon S3 console](https://console.aws.amazon.com/s3/)\.